brycegough/CockpitCMS-Auth0/README.md

 #### Using Auth0 Roles (Multiple User Types)

-If you would like to use the Auth0 roles in your application:

 4. Set "use_roles" to true.
 5. Create a new Auth0 rule using the code at the bottom of this article to ensure roles are included when logging in.
 6. Configure the "role_groups" option to include your new role (Format: 'AUTH0_ROLE_NAME' => 'COCKPIT_ROLE_NAME')